konflux-ci/architecture/ADR/partner-tasks.md

 2. CI tests do the due diligence on the changes proposed in the PR.
 Success/Failures are reported in a way that the PR author can take reasonable action to resolve the issue.
 3. Upon approval from the Build/Test team, the changes are merged.
-4. Manually/Automatically, a PR is opened to the https://github.com/redhat-appstudio/build-definitions repository.

 #### Revoking a Task
 1. Open a PR to delete the Task.